how to be a better lover

 4. Use the “I” instead of “you” language

-Dr Bhonsle talks in great detail about the “I” language in intimate relationships.
-He emphasizes that one should say, “I would like for you to cuddle after sex” instead of saying “You always run away after sex”.
-Similarly, instead of saying “How can you like oral sex?
-It’s so disgusting!”, you could say “I don’t have a liking for oral sex/I don’t prefer oral sex”.
+Dr. Bhonsle talks in great detail about the “I” language in intimate relationships.
+He emphasizes that one should say, “I would like for you to cuddle after sex”, instead of saying, “You always run away after sex”.
+Similarly, instead of saying, “How can you enjoy oral sex?
+It’s so disgusting!”, you could say, “I don’t like/enjoy oral sex”.

 5. Orgasm is not the end goal

-Dr Bhonsle says, “If you want to become a better lover, it is necessary to realize that orgasm is not mandatory in every act.
-I know so many cases, in which men/women can’t orgasm during sex but help themselves later on (and both the partners are perfectly okay with this).
-In other cases, one partner cums during sex and then stimulates the other, after sex.
+This is for the lover in you – intercourse doesn’t always lead to an orgasm.
+Dr. Bhonsle says, “If you want to become a better lover, it is necessary to realize that orgasm is not mandatory in every act.
+So many times, both men and women can’t orgasm during intercourse but help themselves to the big O later on.
+Sometimes, only one partner may orgasm during intercourse and may then stimulate the other to it.

-6. Don’t underestimate the power of holding hands
+6. Don’t underestimate the power of displays of affection

 7. Slow down and enjoy your partner

+If you are wondering “how to be a better lover to my wife/girlfriend” or “how to make sex more pleasurable for my husband/boyfriend”, this is a good place to start.
 Take sufficient time to explore each other’s bodies and indulge in elaborate foreplay as often as possible.
 If you already do that, try slowing down and savoring every moment.
 Look into your partner’s eyes and really enjoy making love.
-The secret is to anchor yourself in the present moment and make your partner feel safe.
+The secret is to anchor yourself in the present moment and really soak up the experience.

 Related Reading: The Five Stages Of Intimacy – Find Out Where You Are!